How to Seal a Mylar Bag in a 5-gallon bucket

 If you are storing food (rice, beans, wheat, etc.) in a Mylar bag inside of a plastic bucket, you will not need to use food grade buckets – because the food itself will only be exposed or in contact with the ‘Mylar’ and will not be exposed to the plastic lining of the bucket wall itself.
 You may choose to buy inexpensive 5-gallon buckets from your local home improvement store in this case.

-For foods that will be stored directly in the bucket, you should use food-grade buckets for safety, which you may find for free at your neighborhood bakery or grocery store, or you may simply choose to buy food-grade buckets from a reputable source like Emergency Essentials.
+For foods that will be stored directly in the bucket, consider using food-grade buckets, which you might find for free at your neighborhood bakery or grocery store, or look for them for sale at preparedness supply stores.

 Mylar bags will completely seal the food.
 This, along with an oxygen absorber dropped into the bag will keep the food fresh for years.